-Ms. Paula O' Connor attended the school in May 2019 and held Internet Safety/Cyberbullying workshops, funded by the Parent's Association, entitled "Don't be mean behind your screen", for the pupils of 4th, 5th and 6th class.
-A presentation for parents on Internet Safety/Cyberbullying was held that evening in the school hall and was very well attended.
-It is intended that Ms. Paula O' Connor will attend the school again in the school year 2020/2021.
+Ms. Paula O' Connor attended the school on April 23rd 2024 and held Internet Safety/Cyberbullying workshops entitled "Don't be mean behind your screen", for the pupils of 4th, 5th and 6th class.
+A presentation for parents on Internet Safety/Cyberbullying was held that evening in the school hall.
+It is intended that Ms. Paula O' Connor will attend the school again in January 2025.